Findings on muscular and skeletal degeneration

 Treatment

-A radiography will confirm the injury or fracture the degree of severity of the problem can be assessed.
-Each case needs to be evaluated on an individual basis.
+A radiography will confirm the presence of an injury or fracture, and the degree of severity can be assessed.
+It is imperative that each case is evaluated on its own individual facts and circumstances.

 A. Carpenter